 In recognition of Indigenous Peoples Day on Oct.
-12 and Native American Heritage Month in November, the University of Utah is formally launching its Indigenous Land Acknowledgement.
+12 and Native American Heritage Month in November, the University of Utah is formally launching its Indigenous Land Acknowledgment.

-As many colleges and departments across campus began crafting their own land acknowledgements on websites and during events, Senior Vice President for Academic Affairs, Dan Reed, chartered a committee to develop a statement that could be adopted by all at the U. For about a year, this committee engaged in meaningful conversations around what should be included in a university-wide Indigenous Land Acknowledgement.
+As many colleges and departments across campus began crafting their own land acknowledgments on websites and during events, Senior Vice President for Academic Affairs, Dan Reed, chartered a committee to develop a statement that could be adopted by all at the U. For about a year, this committee engaged in meaningful conversations around what should be included in a university-wide Indigenous Land Acknowledgment.

 The U operates on the traditional and ancestral homelands of the Shoshone, Paiute, Goshute and Ute Tribes, and Utah is home to eight distinct tribal nations.

-Committee members, many of whom are tribal members, created a long and short version of the land acknowledgement so it may be posted, distributed and recited by campus partners as appropriate.
+Committee members, many of whom are tribal members, created a long and short version of the land acknowledgment so it may be posted, distributed and recited by campus partners as appropriate.

-The University of Utah has both historical and contemporary relationships with Indigenous peoples.
-Given that the Salt Lake Valley has always been a gathering place for Indigenous peoples, we acknowledge that this land, which is named for the Ute Tribe, is the traditional and ancestral homelands of the Shoshone, Paiute, Goshute, and Ute Tribes and is a crossroad for Indigenous peoples.
-The University of Utah recognizes the enduring relationships between many Indigenous peoples and their traditional homelands.
-We are grateful for the territory upon which we gather today; we respect Utah’s Indigenous peoples, the original stewards of this land; and we value the sovereign relationships that exist between tribal governments, state governments, and the federal government.
-Today, approximately 60,000 American Indian and Alaskan Native peoples live in Utah.
+The University of Utah has both historical and contemporary relationships with Indigenous Peoples.
+Given that the Salt Lake Valley has always been a gathering place for Indigenous Peoples, we acknowledge that this land, which is named for the Ute Tribe, is the traditional and ancestral homelands of the Shoshone, Paiute, Goshute, and Ute Tribes and is a crossroad for Indigenous Peoples.
+The University of Utah recognizes the enduring relationships between many Indigenous Peoples and their traditional homelands.
+We are grateful for the territory upon which we gather today; we respect Utah’s Indigenous Peoples, the original stewards of this land; and we value the sovereign relationships that exist between tribal governments, state governments, and the federal government.
+Today, approximately 60,000 American Indian and Alaska Native peoples live in Utah.
 As a state institution, the University of Utah is committed to serving Native communities throughout Utah in partnership with Native Nations and our Urban Indian communities through research, education, and community outreach activities.

 Elizabeth Kronk Warner, co-chair, dean of the S.J.
 Quinney College of Law (Sault Ste.
 Marie Tribe of Chippewa Indians)